-Matt’s criminal and civil investigations and litigation experience includes handling matters related to the False Claims Act (with an emphasis on representing defense contractors and health care providers) as well as matters involving DOJ and SEC FCPA investigations, antitrust matters, ITAR, criminal and civil environmental investigations, class action securities fraud litigation, derivative and corporate governance breach of fiduciary duty matters, and multi-state attorney general investigations involving cybersecurity breaches.
-Matt’s combination of civil and criminal experience is recognized by The Best Lawyers in America, in which he is listed in the 2015-2017 editions for both Criminal Defense: White-Collar and for Qui Tam Law (False Claims Act/whistleblower matters).
+Matt’s criminal and civil investigations and litigation experience includes handling matters related to the False Claims Act (with an emphasis on representing defense contractors and health care providers) as well as matters involving DOJ and SEC FCPA investigations, antitrust matters, ITAR, criminal and civil environmental investigations and litigation, class action securities fraud litigation, derivative and corporate governance breach of fiduciary duty matters, and multi-state attorney general investigations involving cybersecurity breaches.
+Matt’s combination of civil and criminal experience is recognized by The Best Lawyers in America®, in which he is listed in the 2015-2018 editions for both Criminal Defense: White-Collar and for Qui Tam Law (False Claims Act/whistleblower matters).

 Prior to joining Greenberg Traurig, Matt served as a federal prosecutor for more than seven years.
 During his tenure with the government, he served as both the Supervisory AUSA for the Headquarters Office of the Central District of Illinois and was the Lead Prosecutor for the LOGCAP Working Group—a group that prosecuted warzone corruption matters related to the multibillion-dollar LOGCAP III and IV prime contracts awarded to private contractors to provide logistical support to the U.S. Army in relation to the military conflicts in Iraq, Kuwait and Afghanistan.
 The LOGCAP Working Group had numerous prosecutions and investigations involving bribes, kickbacks, Major Fraud Act, and civil False Claims Act matters, including qui tams.
 The False Claims Act matters that he handled with the government involved allegations of inflated billing, false certifications, and pricing manipulation.
 In addition, Matt was lead trial counsel for numerous federal jury trials, including multi-week long fraud trials.